ramezrafla/redis-oplog/README.md

-# Welcome to Redis Oplog
+# Welcome to the Scalable Redis Oplog
+**Note**: This a clone of the original [redis-oplog](https://github.com/cult-of-coders/redis-oplog) to make it scalable

 ### LICENSE: MIT

-# This a clone of the original redis-oplog found [here](https://github.com/cult-of-coders/redis-oplog)

 ## First a Word of Thanks